reecelikesramen/holmdahl.io/content/projects/open-webui-desktop/index.md

 # The Problem

 I started Open WebUI Desktop to solve a problem that I and others in the community had: The absence of a desktop integration for Open WebUI.
-I strongly align with the ideals held by Open WebUI's creator about data-ownership and decentralization and wanted to use a chat app that supports those values.
+I strongly align with the ideals held by Open WebUI's creator about data ownership and decentralization and wanted to use a chat app that supports those values.
 However, the floating chatbar and companion chat were two features that kept me coming back to ChatGPT.
-As a developer, I find both of those features so valuable, that I could not switch to another chat app that without them.
+As a developer, I find both of those features so valuable, that I could not switch to another chat app without them.

 ![ChatGPT's floating chatbar and companion chat](chatgpt.png)